sxzz/ts-lib-starter/README.md

 ## Using this template

-- Search `node-lib-starter` and replace it with your custom package name.
+- Search `ts-lib-starter` and replace it with your custom package name.
 - Search `sxzz` and replace it with your name.

 Features: